tossinramen/shapes_api/README.md

 ## What is the Shapes API?
 Shapes API provides a programmatic way to integrate Shapes into any application or platform.
 It follows the OpenAI-compatible API standard, making it easy to implement with existing libraries and SDKs.

+## Demos
-To get a sense of what’s possible, see what people have already built: Omegle with Shapes (https://omegle-ai.vercel.app/), Playing Chess with Shapes (https://shapeschess.vercel.app/), Shapes on Telegram (https://t.me/shapesinc), or WhatsApp any Shape at +1 (424) 452-2786
+To get a sense of what’s possible, see what people have already built:

+- Omegle with Shapes https://omegle-ai.vercel.app by [@khawajapartners](https://github.com/zahidkhawaja)
+- Playing Chess with Shapes https://shapeschess.vercel.app by [@kiyosh11](https://github.com/kiyosh11)
+- Shapes on Telegram https://t.me/shapesinc by [@missParadoxical](https://github.com/missParadoxical)
+- Shapes on WhatsApp at +1 (424) 452-2786 by [@anushkmittal](https://github.com/anushkmittal)

 ## Getting Started
 You will need to generate an API Key.
 Get yours [here](https://shapes.inc/developer)